sc-forks/solidity-coverage/README.md

 ###Execution

 Firstly, make sure that your contracts in your truffle directory are saved elsewhere too - this script moves them and modifies them to do the instrumentation and allow `truffle` to run the tests with the instrumented contracts.
 It returns them after the tests are complete, but if something goes wrong, then `originalContracts` in the truffle directory should contain the unmodified contracts.

+SolCover runs its own (modified) `testrpc` to get the coverage data, so make sure that you've not left a previous instance running on port 8545, otherwise the coverage reported will be.... sparse...

 From inside the SolCover directory, run

 ```node ./runCoveredTests.js```